Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 - The Platinum Card from American Express – Choose between Global Entry and TSA PreCheck

-- The Enhanced Business Platinum Card from American Express OPEN – Choose between Global Entry and TSA PreCheck
+- The Business Platinum Card from American Express OPEN – Choose between Global Entry and TSA PreCheck

 - Citi Prestige – Global Entry only